 The built-in handle bars are brilliantly designed.
 Because they’re integrated into the trailer, you don’t have to worry about carrying the extra bar like with the Tail Wagon.
 The angle of the bar is also adjustable so that you can make ergonomic changes depending on whom is pushing the trailer.

-As a bonus, we put a Go-Pro mount on the handle bar and got some fantastic footage from a unique perspective during our trip.
+As a bonus, the handlebar doubles as the perfect Go-Pro mount.
+It gave us got some fantastic footage from a unique perspective during our trip.
 We call it the Burley Cam.

 20″ Wheels with Push Button Quick Releases